Divine-Software/divine-amd-loader/README.md

-# The Bestest AMD JavaScript Module Loader
+# The Divine AMD JavaScript Module Loader

 This is a small, fully static AMD module loader.
 It does not dynamically load scripts at runtime; instead, all modules must be available up front.